hkwang/COPS_analysis/README.md

     1) Start POKY
     2) Select spectrum
     3) use the 2-letter command "py", then click Load Module... and open cops_init.py

+For use:
-    4) initialize with spectrum names and experiment settings
+    4) click on "Initialize" to initialize with spectrum names and experiment settings
-    5) click on a peak, then click on "Calculate"
+    5) click on a peak, then click on "Calculate" or "Predict".
+Output calculations and predictions will appear in the terminal window from which POKY was started.

+GUI features:
+    Saving and loading initial state
+    calculating CB ("Calculate")
+    Predicting best match lineshapes ("predict")
+        - If a peak list is included with the initialization, it is used as the search space for best matches
+        - If no peak list is included, NMRglue's automated peak picker is used instead, and the routine searches the entire spectrum.
+    Change prediction options
+        - SNR: ask NMRglue to only pick peaks above a certain SNR.
+        - turn prediction plot on and off.
+        - turn verbose output on and off.
+If verbose output is on, CB for each candidate match is calculated.

 Spectrum requirements: